vsivsi/meteor-file-collection/README.md

 git clone https://github.com/vsivsi/meteor-file-sample-app.git fcSample
 ```

-Then go to the `fcSample` subdirectory and run meteorite to launch:
+Then go to the `fcSample` subdirectory and run meteor to launch:

 ```
 cd fcSample
-mrt
+meteor
 ```

 You should now be able to point your browser to `http://localhost:3000/` and play with the sample app.